 Emmie loves to play in her room.
 Having books that are easily accessible are a big win so she can read in her chair or in the tent.

 The wainscot really framed the space and made it so much more elegant.
+This seemingly small detail was another that was beautifully executed by our Chicago home renovation contractor, The Matt’s Construction.
 I’ve also always loved the giraffe print, which we had in her first nursery in Southport Corridor.

 Crib // Rug // Giraffe Print // Dresser // Changing pad // Nightstand // Glider // Leather Pouf // Bookshelves // Curtains // Curtain Rod // Lamp (linked similar) // Tent // Artwork (linked similar) // Measurement sign (linked similar)